 “Always 84 and Sunny”

-Kalahari Resort and Convention Center in Sandusky, Ohio offers guests a controlled inside alternative to traditional outside waterpark attractions.
+Kalahari Resort and Convention Center in Sandusky, Ohio, offers guests a controlled inside alternative to traditional outside waterpark attractions.

 Just minutes from Cedar Point Amusement Park, Kalahari has become a major destination for vacationers in Ohio and the surrounding states who are seeking a family-oriented atmosphere.

-Kalahari has helped make Sandusky and even greater travel location, especially during the winter months, when other outdoor attractions close due to cold weather.
+Kalahari has helped make Sandusky an even greater travel location, especially during the winter months, when other outdoor attractions close due to cold weather.
 Kalahari, however, is always “84 and sunny” (a promise from the resort) thanks to their intricate HVAC system and roof makeup that allows penetrating sunlight.